jsverse/transloco/projects/ngneat/transloco-messageformat/README.md

 The `MessageFormatTranspiler` is compatible with the `DefaultTranspiler` and therefore you can switch without worry that it will break your current translations.

-It then enables support for the following within your i18n translation files:
+It enables support for the following within your i18n translation files:

 ```js
 {